wassname/world-models-sonic-pytorch/README.md

 # world-models-sonic-pytorch

-My attempt to implement an unsupervised dynamics model with ideas from a few papers
+My attempt to implementing an unsupervised dynamics model with ideas from a few papers
 - ["World Models"](https://arxiv.org/abs/1803.10122)
 - ["MERLIN "or "Unsupervised Predictive Memory in a Goal-Directed Agent"](https://arxiv.org/abs/1803.10760 )
 - ["Decoupling Dynamics and Reward for Transfer Learning"](https://arxiv.org/abs/1804.10689)